Casey Sherman

-Life and career
+Biography

 Sherman was born in Hyannis, Massachusetts.
 He attended Barnstable High School and graduated from Fryeburg Academy in 1988.
 He studied at Boston University, graduating in 1992.

+Producer and author career

 As a television news producer for WBZ-TV, Sherman led a high-profile re-investigation of his aunt's murder, which he later chronicled in his 2003 book, A Rose for Mary: The Hunt for the Real Boston Strangler.
 Sherman's work suggests that his aunt, 19-year old Mary Sullivan, might not have been a victim of the Boston Strangler, as commonly believed.
-Sherman wrote the New York Times Best-seller The Finest Hours in 2009, co-authored with Michael J. Tougias.
+Sherman wrote The New York Times Best-seller The Finest Hours in 2009, co-authored with Michael J. Tougias.
 The book was developed into the 2016 motion picture of the same name.
 It was filmed in Quincy, Massachusetts, and Chatham, Massachusetts, for Walt Disney Pictures.
 The Craig Gillespie-directed film stars Chris Pine, Casey Affleck, and Eric Bana.
 Sherman's other books include Bad Blood, Black Irish, Black Dragon, and Boston Strong: A City's Triumph Over Tragedy.
 The latter, about the city's response to the Boston Marathon bombing, was adapted as a feature dramatic film, Patriots Day (2016), starring Mark Wahlberg, Nina Dobrev, Jake Picking, Candice King, Alyssa Diaz, Kat Graham, James Harvey Ward, Stephen Amell, Paul Wesley and Alex Mckenna directed by Peter Berg.

 Sherman also co-wrote The Ice Bucket Challenge: Pete Frates and the Fight against ALS and the New York Times Best-seller 12: The Inside Story of Tom Brady's Fight for Redemption with Dave Wedge.
 Both books are now in development as major motion pictures, as is Sherman's 2013 true crime drama, Animal: The Bloody Rise and Fall of the Mob's Most Feared Assassin with 20th Century FOX.
 In 2018, Sherman reunited with Michael J. Tougias to write the Cold War drama Above & Beyond: John F. Kennedy and America's Most Dangerous Cold War Spy Mission.